 How many boxes do I need to pack my kitchen?

 The number of boxes you need to pack your kitchen depends on the size of your kitchen and the number of items you have.
-The average family kitchen might require four or five small boxes, between six and 10 medium-sized boxes, four or five large boxes, and two or three extra large boxes.
+The average family kitchen might require four or five small boxes, between six and 10 medium-sized boxes, four or five large boxes, and two or three extra-large boxes.

 Where can I buy boxes?

-You can buy boxes from a home improvement store or online retailer.
+You can buy boxes from a home improvement store or an online retailer.
 Many moving companies also sell boxes, or you may be able to get free moving boxes from local businesses.

 How many hours does it take to pack a kitchen?